Second-hand smoke: what is it?

 Protecting your child from second-hand smoke and third-hand smoke

-The most important way to protect your child from second-hand smoke is to quit smoking.
+The most important way to protect your child from second-hand smoke is to quit smoking and to support other adults in your child’s life to quit.

 This reduces your child’s exposure to second-hand and third-hand smoke.
-It also gives your child a positive non-smoking role model.
+It also gives your child positive non-smoking role models.

 If you’re not quite ready to quit, or if someone else in your home smokes, there are still things you can do to reduce your child’s exposure to the smoke.